nitroinferno/Mousewheel-Control-KeyBinding/README.md

 1. Download and extract the contents to your desired folder. (e.g. C:/users/games/OpenMW/mods/)

-2. Enable the mod in your OpenMW launcher or alternatively add the .omwscripts to contents= and file path to data= inside your OpenMW.cfg file.
+2. Enable the mod in your OpenMW launcher or alternatively add content=MouseWheel-KeyBinding.omwscripts to content= section and file path to data= inside your OpenMW.cfg file. (e.g. data="D:/Games/OpenMWScripts/Mousewheel-Control-KeyBinding")